olga-khab/msa-power-apps-pickle/README.md

 * How are they currently performing those tasks?
 On what devices?
 * Are these activites memorable?
 Are they done often?
 * What is the social and organisational context of these tasks?
 How are similar tasks handled in the workplace - this is particularly important to discuss for a social app.
-* What are the typical types of media/inputs and outputs these users see in other applications?

 ## Target persona
 Ideally, the process of creating a persona would involve the target users themselves, for example through surveys and user stories.
 At this stage, this is not possible but any further development should definitely involve a more user-centric approach.